Xilinx/Vitis_Libraries/quantitative_finance/L2/demos/Quadrature/README.md

 ## Numerical Integration Test
 This is a demonstration of using the Numerical Integration library in the Heston Closed Form pricing engine.
-It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.
+It supports hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 It uses pre-canned test data generated from a host Heston Closed Form Model and compares the results.
 The kernel implements the hcf test (from the Vitis library) replacing the simple 'Trapezoidal Rule' of the original with the Romberg method.